engelthehyp/js-functional-extensions/documentation/extensions/Array.prototype.md

 Finds the minimum element in the list.
 Non-numbers and strings that do not contain valid numbers are filtered out beforehand.
-Calling min on the empty list, or a list that has no numbers, results in 'Infinity'.
+Calling `min` on the empty list, or a list that has no numbers, results in `Infinity`.

 **Signature:** `(this: List<number>) -> number`